 6. PeakTrace’s polymorphic base (mixed peaks) detection is better

 One important feature of PeakTrace is it can more accurately identify and quantify polymorphic (mixed peak) positions.
 The mixed base detection in PeakTrace makes fewer errors differentiating true mixed peaks from false mixed peaks caused by noise or overlap than the KB Basecaller.
 Traces with the true (raw channel) relative peak heights can also be output easily from PeakTrace using the no peak resolution option.
 This option enables accurate quantification of the peak height ratios.
+Since PeakTrace 6.96, .poly files can be generated aiding in the detection of polymorphic basecalls.

 7. PeakTrace can be used on instruments where KB is not available